-An assessment of the Commission's corporate performance during the year is set out on pages 7 to 13 of this report.
-In summary, the Commission performed effectively against its business objectives during its first year of work and at the time of the publication of this report, has met its statutory and business objectives in full.
+An assessment of the Commission's corporate performance during the year is set out on pages 8 to 14 of this report.
+In summary, the Commission performed effectively against its business objectives during the year and met its statutory and business objectives in full.